atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 engagement, and alignment with AtomOne's vision.
-Please note, the intent of the distribution mechanism is to *increase* the total future supply of $ATONE with respect to the current supply of $ATOM, therefore there won't be **any penalties**, the mininum airdropped amount will be 1x the account balance.
+Please note, the intent of the distribution mechanism is to *increase* the total future supply of $ATONE with respect to the current supply of $ATOM, therefore there won't be **any penalties**, the minimum airdropped amount will be 1x the account balance.
 **Note however that the ICF will be entirely slashed**.

 > [!NOTE]